Joe Longthorne

 Joseph Patrick Daniel Longthorne MBE (31 May 1955 – 3 August 2019) was an English singer and impressionist.
-He performed on stage and television, and released three platinum albums.
+He performed on stage, television and released three platinum albums.
 Longthorne started his TV career at the age of fourteen when he landed a part in Yorkshire Television's series Junior Showtime, and rose to popularity in 1981 through the London Weekend Television series Search For a Star, leading to his own television series The Joe Longthorne Show.

 Early life

 Longthorne was born in Hull, England, into a musical family of a "travelling, Romany background".
 He grew up in the Hessle Road area of Hull, known for its fishing community, and considered himself as a "Hessle Roader".
 He attended Villa Place Primary School, St Wilfred's Primary School and Sydney Smith High School.

-Longthorne came first in a talent show when he was six; his prize was a toy motor car.
-At fourteen he landed a part in Yorkshire Television's series Junior Showtime, and remained with the show for over two years.
-He later turned professional and earned a living in Northern working men's clubs.
+Longthorne won a talent show when he was six; his prize was a toy motor car.
+At fourteen, he landed a part in Yorkshire Television's series Junior Showtime, and remained with the show for over two years.
+He later turned professional and earned a living in working men's clubs in Northern England.

 Television

-Longthorne appeared on television in 1981, through the London Weekend Television series Search For a Star, where he performed as a singer and impressionist.
-His success on the show led to appearances at the London Palladium and a month-long season at London's Talk of the Town.
+Longthorne appeared on television in 1981, through the London Weekend Television series Search For a Star, on which he performed as a singer and impressionist.
+His success on the show led to appearances at the London Palladium and a month-long season at London's Talk of the Town nightclub.
 He played the London Palladium many times.

-In 1988 he presented his own television series, The Joe Longthorne Show.
+In 1988, he presented his own television series, The Joe Longthorne Show.

-Longthorne appeared regularly on several TV programmes in the 1980s, amongst which the notable ones were The Les Dennis Laughter Show and The Royal Variety Performance.
+Longthorne appeared regularly on several TV programmes in the 1980s, including The Les Dennis Laughter Show and The Royal Variety Performance.
 He performed in theatres in the United States and at the Sydney Opera House.

-Longthorne also released three platinum albums for Telstar, The Joe Longthorne Songbook, Especially For You and The Joe Longthorne Christmas Album.
+Longthorne also released three platinum albums for Telstar: The Joe Longthorne Songbook, Especially For You and The Joe Longthorne Christmas Album.

 Impressions

 Longthorne was known for his renditions of songs in the style of Dame Shirley Bassey.
-His other impersonations included Frank Sinatra, Sammy Davis Jr. and Tom Jones.
+His other impersonations included Frank Sinatra, Sammy Davis Jr., Johnny Mathis and Tom Jones.